BlackArch/webshells/README.md

 $ sudo pacman -S webshells
 ```

-Then they webshells will be available under `/usr/share/webshells/`.
+Then the webshells will be available under `/usr/share/webshells/`.